Xaver Hohenleiter: Early life

 Franz Xaver Hohenleiter was born to impoverished herders in Rommelsried, now part of the municipality of Kutzenhausen in the district of Augsburg, Bavaria.
 His father had been a soldier and became a herder after getting married.
 The family had a bad reputation and had been convicted of theft.
-As a child Franz Xaver Hohenleiter worked as a shepherd boy but managed to get one winter of schooling where he learnt to read printed texts, although with difficulties, and write his own name.
+As a child Franz Xaver Hohenleiter worked as a shepherd boy but managed to get one winter of schooling where he learned to read printed texts, although with difficulties, and write his own name.
 In 1813, he signed up with the Bavarian Army in Augsburg only to desert after eight days, when he moved into territory controlled by the Austrian Empire, knowing that Austria would not extradite deserters.
 During the following years he led a restless life.
 He wandered about in Austria, Switzerland, Bavaria, Baden, Sigmaringen and Württemberg, begging or finding casual work as a farm hand.

 Appearance

-Xaver Hohenleiter is reported to have been over six foot tall.
+Xaver Hohenleiter is reported to have been over six feet tall.
 His body was muscular, and his posture and gait revealed the former soldier.
 His face was sun-tanned and he had very white teeth.
 His face was engulfed by thick sideburns and a goatee.
 His hair was pitch black, dangling down in braids, hence his nickname Schwaaz Vere (Black Xaver).
 He also wore finely engraved earrings.